-Members of the Board of directors, persons performing central functions, the Managing Director and Head of Branch must have the skills required to manage and supervise the Company.
+Members of the Board of directors, persons performing central functions, the Managing Director (and deputies) and the two senior management functions within the UK Branch must have the skills required to manage and supervise the Company.
 Collectively there must be sufficient knowledge and professional experience in:

-- a) Insurance, reinsurance and financial markets: The awareness and understanding of the business and economic environment in which the Company operates. - b) Strategy and business models of the Company: A detailed understanding of the Company's business strategy and model. - c) Governance systems: The awareness and understanding of the Company's risks and the capability of managing them and the ability to assess the effectiveness of the Company's arrangements to deliver effective governance, oversight and controls. - d) Financial and actuarial analysis: The ability to understand and interpret the financial and actuarial information provided by other functions and take it into account in the decision-making process. - e) Legislation and regulations applicable to the Company: The awareness and understanding of the regulatory framework in which the Company operates.
+- b) Strategy and business models of the Company: A detailed understanding of the Company's business strategy and model. - c) Governance systems: The awareness and understanding of the Company's risks and the capability of managing them and the ability to assess the effectiveness of the Company's arrangements to deliver effective governance, oversight and controls. - d) Financial and actuarial analysis: The ability to understand and interpret the financial and actuarial information provided by other functions and take it into account in the decision-making process. - e) Legislation and regulations applicable to the Company: The awareness and understanding of the regulatory framework in which the Company operates.